-Since starting this blog almost three years ago, I've mostly avoided telling any anecdotes from my daily life.
+Since starting this blog over three years ago, I've mostly avoided telling anecdotes from my daily life.
 First off, not much happens that's worth writing about.
 I suspect many find the writing here wind-baggy enough as it is.
-I don't need to bore you all to death with tedious tales from my life.
+I don't need to bore you all to death with tedious tales from my French vanilla life.

-Second, I don't want to write directly about the people in my life on the off chance that they read this blog.
+Second, I avoid writing directly about the people in my social world on the off chance that they read this blog.
 Yeah, I know, that's a low-risk scenario, but still, better safe than sorry.

-I'm going to break that rule this one time, if for no other reason than it's a story presenting a dilemma I've been unable to resolve.
+However, I'm going to break that rule this one time, if for no other reason than it's a story presenting a dilemma I was unable to resolve.
+It's a lesson learned from failure.
 As for the worry of writing about people I work with, well, this is a story that reflects poorly on me, and I won’t name any names.
 And as you'll see, I’m the doofus here, not them.

-Okay, first a little background.
-I work in a 100-year old building in downtown Paris, France.
-Like most old buildings in Paris, this one has some mice.
-Several months ago, I heard my co-workers talking about how one of the glue traps had finally caught a mouse.
+But first some background: I work in a historic building in downtown Paris, France.
+Like most old buildings here, this one has some mice.
+When winter comes, mouse sightings in the building go way up.
+Since mice are considered pests, it's standard practice to set out glue traps.
+I did not know this, though, until I heard my co-workers talking about how one of the glue traps had caught a mouse.

 I asked them to show me.
 Maybe the little fella was still alive.
 They took me to the window ledge in question.
 Nope, there the mouse was, stuck on that trap, but now very dead.